Nusaybin: Transportation

 Nusaybin is served by the E90 roadway and other roads to surrounding towns.
 The Nusaybin Railway Station is served by two daily trains.
 The closest airport is Qamishli Airport five kilometers to the south, in Qamishli in Syria.
 The closest Turkish airport is Mardin Airport, 55 kilometers northwest of Nusaybin.

 Geography

 Nusaybin is on the north side of the Syria-Turkey border, which divides it from the city of Qamishli.
 The Jaghjagh River flows through both cities.
 The Nusaybin side of the border has a minefield, with a total of some 600,000 landmines having been set by the Turkish Armed Forces since the 1950s.
 Located to the east is Mount Judi, which people (including Muslims) consider to be the place where the ark of Nuh or Noah (who is regarded as a Nabi or Prophet in Abrahamic religions) came to rest.

-In fact, some people from Nusaybin are reported to have gone to the mountain, in search of the ark.
+Composition

+There are 84 neighbourhoods in Nusaybin District.
+Fifteen of these (8 Mart, Abdulkadirpaşa, Barış, Devrim, Dicle, Fırat, Gırnavas, İpekyolu, Kışla, Mor-Yakup, Selahattin Eyyübi, Yenişehir, Yenituran and Zeynelabidin) form the central town (merkez) of Nusaybin.